orionrobots/orionrobots.github.io/construction_guide_part2.md

 Locate the green jumper - and place it over BOTH pins of the on connector.
 The robot should start to move!

 ## It moves!
-Where to go from here...
+Where to go from here

 The robot is now ready for you to start playing with the program, or adding sensors.
 The [Getting Started](/getting_started) section has more.